-Those principles are built on initiatives and best practices related to business and women, and aim to achieve the gender equality in the labor market.
+Those principles are built on initiatives and best practices related to business and women and aim to achieve gender equality in the labour market.

 Launched on the 8th of March, 2010, currently, WEPs have 2,675 members worldwide.
 Among giant companies, such as Unilever, C&A, Avon and Mc Donald’s, there are thousands of business, with different sizes and from various industries.

 For microenterprises, like helloNira, joining an initiative like this can be a way to get guidance on the topic and make difference.